davidkonrad/SimplyDialogs/README.md

 ```
 ### DEFAULTS examples

-If you want to change the confirm yes/no buttons to for example something different in spanish:
+If you want to change the confirm yes / no buttons to for example something different in spanish:

 ```javascript
 Dlg.DEFAULTS.buttons.captions.yes = 'Aceptar'